 Bullet points make it easier for the recruiter to get through the information they are looking for.
 So if you have any additional information to add to the resume such as the previous job description and achievements, then bullet points are your best choice.

 It is suggested to convert your resume into a PDF file so that the formatting will stay the same.
-PDF files tend to be harder to pass the ATS screening, therefore, if the company you are applying for is using this type of screening, you should submit your resume in PDF format, unless you are specifically instructed to use other file formats.
+Other types of files can be more challenging to pass through ATS screening.
+Therefore, if the company you are applying to uses ATS for screening, you should submit your resume in PDF format, unless you are specifically instructed to use other file formats.

-After understanding different types of resume formats and their application, here are some resume templates and resume samples such as chronological resume templates, functional resume templates, and combination resume templates.
+After understanding different types of resume formats and their application, here are some resume templates and samples for chronological resume format, functional resume format, and combination resume format.

 --- Originally written by Fedrik Hansen ---